The Bankrate promise

-A business credit card is a card specifically designed for business owners that offers unique benefits suited to businesses.
+A business credit card is a type of credit card that’s specifically designed for business owners and offers unique benefits suited to businesses.
 Business cards typically come with higher credit limits, greater rewards potential and tools to help you manage spending and employee cards.

-As a business owner, you will need to continue meeting your fixed business expenses, such as rent and utilities, even if your business has cyclical patterns (such as snow supplies that experience high demand only in winter).
-You could draw on your business credit card to smooth out such fluctuations in cash flow.
+As a business owner, you need to continue meeting your fixed business expenses, such as rent and utilities, even if your business has cyclical patterns (such as snow supplies that experience high demand only in winter).
+You could draw on your business credit card to cover such fluctuations in cash flow.

 How a business card works

-Business credit cards work in much the same way that personal cards do.
-You charge purchases on your card and then, after the end of each billing cycle, you receive a statement with your total balance owed and minimum amount due.
+Business credit cards work similarly to personal cards.
+You charge purchases on your card and then, after the end of each billing cycle, you receive a statement with the total balance owed and minimum amount due.

 That said, many business cards are actually charge cards, which require payment in full each month.
-The major upside with charge cards is that they generally have no set credit limit.
-While not the best choice for newer businesses with high startup costs that owners are looking to spread out over time, or for those with unpredictable income, the absence of a spending limit can make charge cards ideal for established businesses with big monthly expenses factored into the budget.
+The main upside to charge cards is that they generally have no set credit limit.
+While they’re perhaps not the best choice for newer businesses with high startup costs that owners are looking to pay for over time, or for those with unpredictable income, the lack of a spending limit can make charge cards ideal for established businesses with big monthly expenses that are factored into the budget.